Space debris

 Collisions with debris have become a hazard to spacecraft.
 The smallest objects cause damage akin to sandblasting, especially to solar panels and optics like telescopes or star trackers that cannot easily be protected by a ballistic shield.

 Below 2000 km, pieces of debris are denser than meteoroids.
 Most are dust from solid rocket motors, surface erosion debris like paint flakes, and frozen coolant from Soviet nuclear-powered satellites.
 For comparison, the International Space Station (ISS) orbits in the 300–400 km range, while the two most recent large debris events, the 2007 Chinese antisatellite weapon test and the 2009 satellite collision, occurred at 800 to 900 km altitude.
 The ISS has Whipple shielding to resist damage from small MMOD.
 However, known debris with a collision chance over 1/10,000 are avoided by maneuvering the station.

 According to a report published in January 2025, scientists are encouraging vigilance around closing airspace more often to avoid collisions between airline flights and space debris reentering the earth's atmosphere amid an increasing volume of both.
-Following a destructive event, the explosion of SpaceX's Starship Flight 7 on January 16, 2025, the U.S. Federal Aviation Administration (FAA) slowed air traffic in the area where debris was falling.
+Following a destructive event, the explosion of SpaceX's Starship Flight 7 on January 16, 2025, the US Federal Aviation Administration (FAA) slowed air traffic in the area where debris was falling.
 This prompted several aircraft to request diversion because of low fuel levels while they were holding outside the Debris Response Area.

 History

-Baker-Nunn cameras were widely used to study space debris.
+Baker–Nunn cameras were widely used to study space debris.

-Space debris began to accumulate in Earth orbit with the launch of the first artificial satellite, Sputnik 1, into orbit in October, 1957.
+Space debris began to accumulate in Earth orbit with the launch of the first artificial satellite, Sputnik 1, launched into orbit in October 1957.
 But even before this event, humans might have produced ejecta that became space debris, as in the August 1957 Pascal B test.
+Space debris for example was ejected in 1957 purposefully from an Aerobee launch system in a likely failed attempt to reach for the first time escape velocity from Earth, and therefore space beyond Earth.
 Going back further, natural ejecta from Earth has entered orbit.

 After the launch of Sputnik, the North American Aerospace Defense Command (NORAD) began compiling a database (the Space Object Catalog) of all known rocket launches and objects reaching orbit, including satellites, protective shields and upper-stages of launch vehicles.
 NASA later published modified versions of the database in two-line element sets, and beginning in the early 1980s, they were republished in the CelesTrak bulletin board system.